advancedAgritek-BB/coinTrader2.0/README.md

 The optional `coinTrader_Trainer` package can bootstrap machine learning models used by the regime classifier.
-After generating trade logs, run the trainer to upload a LightGBM model to Supabase:
+After generating trade logs, run the trainer to upload a LightGBM model to Supabase.
+The trainer now supports ingesting **new-pool** events captured by the Solana scanner.
+These events should be labeled `"new_pool"` when preparing the training dataset so the model learns to recognize the volatile conditions surrounding freshly created pools.
+After adding the new data, execute the trainer:

 ```bash
 python ml_trainer.py train regime --use-gpu --federated